Monbetsu, Hokkaido

 Monbetsu (紋別市, Monbetsu-shi) is a city located in Okhotsk Subprefecture, Hokkaido, Japan; on the Sea of Okhotsk.
 The name comes from Ainu Mopet (Quiet River), Ainu "-pet" would be interpreted "-betsu" in Japanese as well of other city names in Hokkaido.

 As of September 30, 2016, the city has an estimated population of 22,983 and a population density of 27.67 persons per km2.
 The total area is 830.70 km2.

 Most of Monbetsu's economy is dedicated to fishing for cold-water species such as crab.
 The crab from Monbetsu is reputedly the best in Japan, and is such a source of town pride that a sculpture of a crab claw nearly 10 m tall was built on the waterfront.

+Famous for its horse racing track in which Andrew Musgrove, a local vice principal often frequents.